Quokkakoala/Quokkakoala.github.io/content/_index.md

 ---
 title: "Santosh P Swamynathan"
 description: "Senior Site Reliability Engineer @ Microsoft Azure"
+layout: "simple"
 ---

+# Hi folks 👋
-Hi folks 👋, I'm a Site Reliability Engineer at Microsoft.

-I work on large-scale GPU infrastructure and reliability engineering.
+I'm a **Site Reliability Engineer at Microsoft**, working on large-scale GPU infrastructure and reliability engineering.

 From healthcare systems to AI platforms, I focus on keeping critical infrastructure running at scale.

 ---

-**Explore:**
+## Recent Posts

+Check out my latest writing on SRE, GPU infrastructure, and cloud technologies.

+---

+## Categories

-- [SRE](/sre) - Site reliability engineering, automation, and best practices
+- **[SRE](/sre)** - Site reliability engineering, automation, and best practices
-- [GPU Infrastructure](/gpu) - Large-scale GPU deployments, firmware, and management
+- **[GPU Infrastructure](/gpu)** - Large-scale GPU deployments, firmware, and management
-- [General](/general) - Linux, Kubernetes, and infrastructure topics
+- **[General](/general)** - Linux, Kubernetes, and infrastructure topics

+---

+## About Me

+Want to know more?
+Check out my [About page](/about) or connect with me on [GitHub](https://github.com/Quokkakoala) and [LinkedIn](https://www.linkedin.com/in/santosh-swamynathan/).